 !!
 IMPORTANT !!
 Please test check your system BEFORE you register.
 Make sure you are connected via your local desktop (not through your company’s server) to perform this test and view the future presentation.
 Click here to test your system and for troubleshooting tips.

-Payroll professionals are increasingly wearing multiple hats and being asked to work on multidisciplinary project teams with stakeholders from HR, Finance and other parts of the business.
+Payroll professionals are increasingly wearing multiple hats and being asked to work on multidisciplinary project teams to develop and revise employee handbooks, or to spearhead such initiatives on their own.

 This session covers the following topics: